 It just goes to show, it’s not always the destination that makes the place, but the company.

-Read: An easy itinerary for travelling Thailand with kids or Why we love travelling Thailand with kids
+READ: Visiting Thailand with kids and Why we love travelling Thailand with kids

 7. Namibia